 From birth to around 3 months, your baby should:

-- react to loud noise, including while breast- or bottle-feeding
+- react to loud noise, including while breastfeeding or bottle-feeding

-- calm down or smile when you speak to him
+- calm down or smile when you speak to them

 - recognize your voice